drborges/arbor/packages/arbor-store/README.md

   done = false

   // Detached fields are "detached" from the store's state tree so changing
-  // its value will not notify susbcribers.
+  // its value will not notify subscribers.
   @detached priorityChanged = false

   constructor(public content: string, public priority = 0) {}